 Originally from Wales, Ross has written and directed several films including The Last Stop & Modern Monsters.
 His work has been shown at many prestigious festivals internationally, including Toronto, San Francisco, Tokyo, New York & Sydney with The Last Stop premiering at the BFI South Bank to great reviews and a sold out NFT1.
 Subsequently there was a successful home video release.

-Ross is currently working on Blue Devil’s next production, The Geminus.
+Ross is currently working on his new play and Blue Devil’s next production, The Tragedy of Dorian Gray, expected to be on stage in May 2021.

-Rich worked as co-producer & producer on the films, ‘The Last Stop’ and ‘Modern Monsters’.
+Rich worked as producer on the film, ‘Modern Monsters’.
 He first got involved with theatre and film whilst living in France where he translated several screenplays, scripts and advertising scripts into English.

 A member of Blue Devil from the outset as co-producer, he originally planned and executed the advertising, promotional and marketing strategy for ‘Ruffian on the Stair’.
 In the summer of 2017, Rich took over as principal producer of Blue Devil and brought ‘Apparatus’ successfully to the stage.
 Very much a creative producer, Rich loves being involved in all aspects of production, from inception, through financing and casting, to being on-hand during the rehearsal stage.
 He has a passion for nurturing and facilitating the creative process so that the artists involved are concentrating on what they do best.
 Rich’s background in market research means he always keeps the needs of the audience at the forefront of all decision making whilst balancing this with the artistic ethos of the company.

-Rich is currently planning the London transfer of Apparatus and in pre-production of Blue Devil's next production, The Geminus.
+Rich is in pre-production of Blue Devil's next production, The Tragedy of Dorian Gray.

 Alex studied film and documentary production at the London College of Communication and has worked on a variety of campaigning films, documentaries, topical comedy shorts and podcasts including the Noemi Weiss’ feature documentary MILK, the hugely popular topical podcast No Pressure to be Funny and a series of films for the Justice Alliance Campaign to save legal aid.